docsforadobe/after-effects-expression-reference/docs/text/sourcetext.md

 ---

-## JavaScript String methods
+## `repeat()` shorthand

 When the JavaScript expression engine is active, After Effects interprets a Source Text value as a JavaScript String.
-Because the current property is the default object for an expression, supported String instance methods can be called without an explicit receiver.
+In a Source Text expression, `repeat()` can be called without an explicit receiver to repeat the current text value.

 For example, if the Source Text value is `"AE"`, each of these expressions returns `"AEAEAE"`: